j0m0k0/j0m0k0/README.md

 - 👋 Hi, I’m @j0m0k0
-- 👀 I’m interested in Softwares specially Web APPs.
+- 👀 I’m interested in Softwares specially Web Apps.
 - 🌱 I’m currently learning NodeJS
 - 💞️ I’m looking to collaborate on Creating a small funny website
 - 📫 How to reach me: 404 Not Found